tokend/android-client/README.md

 To disable system switching you have to set `network_specified_by_user` flag to false.
 With fixed network config you can also enable opening links from emails in the app by specifying system domain in `app_host` field and uncommenting intent filters in manifest.

 ### Analytics
-The application is ready for Crashlytics integration.
-To enable it you have to create `keystore.properties` file (it is already gitignored) in `app/` directory and specify your organization API key inside as follows:
+The application is ready for integration.
-`FabricApiKey=xxx`.

 To enable or disable analytics use `enable_analytics` flag.
 In the default configuration this flag is enabled for staging and release builds.